geo2tag-logistics/Geo2Logistics/README.md

 Getting Started
 ---------------

-You need to download and install Python 3.5.2, PyCharm 2016 professional, MongoDB 3.2.9
+You need to download and install Python 3.5.x, PyCharm 2016 professional

 Then install django